Hyannis Harbor Lights

 The lamp was hoisted on a 20-foot wooden tower.
 The original Hyannis Harbor Lighthouse would become the rear range light. | ![]() Hyannis Harbor Front Range (1885) |

-The lighthouse has transferred ownership over the years, and has been reconstructed and rebuilt as a more modern style of architecture.
-Two antique dealers who puchased the property in 1985, used the building to privately showcase their marine antiques.
-They also had a new, non-traditional large lantern room placed atop the headless tower in 1986.
-Today it is not an active lighthouse.
+The lighthouse had transferred ownership over the years, with many changes made to the property.
+Two antique dealers (Hyland Granby Antiques) who purchased the property in 1985, used the building to privately showcase their 18th and 19th century marine antiques.
+They also had a new, non-traditional large lantern room placed atop the headless tower in 1986, and had red stripes, among other changes, added in 2013.
+Today it is not an active beacon.

 Places to Visit Nearby: